tpaytn/accountDemo/README.md

 GETs and displays account details for the selected account.

-Option to DELETE a selected account.
-Note: DELETE call won't actually remove the account from the back end.
+Option to DELETE selected account.
+(Note: As the backend does not allow the DELETE action, this will produce an error message for the user.
+If the backend were to allow the DELETE action, the app should be fully functional.)